sarfraznawaz2005/servermonitor/readme.md

  - Migrations are up to date
  - Composer dependencies up to date
  - Storage directory is linked
+ - The Redis cache can be accessed
+ - Are certain servers pingable
+ - Supervisor programs are running

 **Development Checks (Development)**